Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard

 What did we learn about FLARES and VASCULITIS?

-• More than two-thirds of patients in the VPPRN community did NOT report a flare of their vasculitis in the past 6 months.
+• Approximately two-thirds of patients in the VPPRN community did NOT report a flare of their vasculitis in the past 6 months.

-• Approximately 24% of patients did report a flare.
+• 21% of patients did report a flare.

 To better understand why some patients with vasculitis experience flares and some do not, we need the VPPRN community to continue to provide patient data to do the research needed to find answers.
 Patients power research in vasculitis!
 Please continue to share your health updates with the VPPRN and continue to stay engaged in research.